 #1 – Company culture may slide.

-Having all of your workers in the same office makes it incredibly easy for you to sculpt your company culture.
-The more your group is able to interact with each other, the more you’re able to instill and develop the culture.
+Having workers in the same office makes it incredibly easy for you to sculpt your company culture.
+The more that workers are able to interact with each other, the more you’re able to instill and develop the culture.

-With remote workers, their exposure to other remote workers and in-house staff is limited.
+With remote workers, their exposure to other remote and in-house workers is limited.
 There are still ways you can create a thriving remote company culture, however.
-The strategies you use will need to be adjusted to the fact that your remote workers are scattered across the miles and may not share the same time zone.
+The strategies you use will need to be adjusted to the fact that remote workers are scattered across the miles and may not share the same time zone.

 #2 – It can be impossible to move into an office.

 As your business grows, one of the biggest hurdles you’re going to encounter is attempting to transition into an office space should the need arise.
 You will be able to move any local workers you have into the space, but getting remote workers to join you there will be nearly impossible to do.